 The Eagles achieved stratospheric success in the 1970s, effectively bridging the country rock and soft rock styles that were popular in the early 1970s.
 Songwriting team Don Henley and Glenn Frey pumped out a ton of popular singles, and their Their Greatest Hits (1971–1975) is one of the highest selling albums of all time.
 As the decade wore on, they lost most of the country from their sound, and became a straightforward rock band.
 They broke up in 1980, but reformed in 1994 for a live album (with a handful of new studio tracks) and released one further studio album, Long Road Out Of Eden, in 2007.
 Frey passed away in 2016, but the group have continued to tour with his son Deacon and country artist Vince Gill taking his parts.

-Of all the bands that I’ve covered on their own pages on this site, the Eagles are the group that I have the most mixed feelings about.
-There’s a lot to like about them – their vocal harmonies are often excellent, and I like a lot of the supporting musicians that passed through the group.
+There’s a lot to like about the Eagles – their vocal harmonies are often excellent, and I like a lot of the supporting musicians that passed through the group.
 Don Felder and Joe Walsh are excellent lead guitarists, Bernie Leadon’s a capable country player who earlier served in The Flying Burrito Brothers, while bassists Randy Meisner and Timothy B Schmitt are excellent musicians and harmony vocalists.
 But Henley’s drumming is a weak point in an otherwise strong ensemble of musicians, and it’s telling he used outside drummers on his solo records, while concentrating on lead vocals and lyrics.
-Glenn Frey was a good tune-smith, but his frat-boy, womanising persona was often distracting.
+Glenn Frey was a good tune-smith, but his frat-boy persona wasn’t endearing.

 The Eagles also have an identity crisis – they feel like a commercialised version of more sincere country-rock acts on their early albums, but they sound sterile by 1979’s The Long Run, out of energy and with all of the country twang removed from their sound.
-But I do enjoy their middle albums, as they gradually transition from country to rock.
+But I do enjoy their middle albums like On The Border and One of These Nights, as they gradually transition from country to rock.

 Another issue with the Eagles is that their stratospheric sales and huge arena tours put them in the top echelon of rock acts.
 But their album output is too spotty for them to rate among the great bands of the 1970s.
-They’re much stronger as a singles band, and even then a lot of their singles have lost their charm for me with over-exposure.
+They’re much stronger as a singles band, and it’s not surprising their most successful album was a compilation.

 Eagles Album Reviews